Time Series

 return fig, ax

-In our example, the figure environment and the coordinate system are ‘returned’, and can in principle be used to further modify the plot.
+In our example, the figure environment and the coordinate system are ‘returned’ and can, in principle, be used to further modify the plot.

 PYTHON